How To Remove Someone From A Mortgage

 Step three: Refinance or remortgage

-In most situations, removing a name from a mortgage involves remortgaging to a new loan under the name of the remaining borrower.
+In most situations, removing a name from a mortgage involves remortgaging to a new mortgage lender under the name of the remaining borrower.
 A mortgage adviser can help you decide which mortgage lender is best when taking a name off a mortgage.
 It’s at this point the application is made and you’re one step closer to fully removing the other name from your mortgage.

 Step four: Update the title deeds

-Step five: complete and finalise
+Step five: Complete and finalise

 Both parties will need to sign the necessary documents and ensure all administrative fees have been paid.
 Once all the conditions have been met and the lender is satisfied, they will update the mortgage account and send written confirmation.